spacetelescope/jwst_gtvt/README.md

 # Troubleshooting

 Unless specified, astroquery will cache queries to Horizons.
 This can cause some issues when trying to query targets when changes are made upstream at JPL.
-To find and clear the cache, you can use astropy.
+To find and clear the cache, you can use astropy:

     >>> import astropy
     >>> path = astropy.config.get_cache_dir()
     >>> print(path)

-This will print where astropy is caching all of it's data.
+This will print where astropy is caching all of its data.
 If astroquery has been used to search for targets in the past, `<value_of_path>/astroquery/Horizons/` will exist.
 Now you have the full path and can remove it manually.

 You can also use our `delete_cache` utility function.
 After the software is installed you can enter: